IdentityPython/Governance/idpy-incidentresponse.md

 ## Storage policy for incident reports

-Incident reports are stored indefinitely in the form of mailing list archives on the <incident-response@idpy.org> mailing list, and in the list of GitHub issues filled under the appropriate project-repository.
+Incident reports are stored for the duration of the idpy project in the form of mailing list archives on the <incident-response@idpy.org> mailing list, and in the list of GitHub issues filled under the appropriate project-repository.